About Pangea Aerospace:

 Tracing the developments of the avionics suppliers to make sure the final developed solution will meet the set requirements and needs of Pangea Aerospace.

 Interfacing with all fields of engineering in a multi-disciplinary team to advance the progress of the entire system.

 Writing of engineering documentation as well as vehicle user manuals etc.

 Assistance with ad-hoc assignments related to your role, as required by Pangea Aerospace.

 Master’s degree in aerospace engineering or related field.

-Programming skills in e.g. Python / Matlab / Octave, or in a similar high-level language is beneficial.
+Programming skills in e.g. Python / Matlab / Octave, or in a similar high-level language.

 Our working environment: